 Visitors are free to tour the cemetery at will, provided they show all due respect, and a number of historical walking tours also take regular trips to the site, with guides pointing out the famous and oldest residents.
 In addition, seasonal visitors will also find a number of nighttime ghost walks available, where the cemetery is spookily illuminated under the city lights, yet almost hidden under tangles of oak trees and Spanish moss.
 A must for anyone who loves a great ghost story, a number of tour businesses can provide both daytime and nighttime strolls through this historical Charleston landmark.

-The Circular Congressional Church, like many of Charleston's famed Meeting Street landmarks, holds a place in history for a multitude of reasons.Home to one of the South's oldest cemeteries, an architecturally impressive chapel, and one of the most revolutionary congregations in the United States, it's no wonder that this site is a fascination for visitors of all denominations.
-Stop in for a Sunday service, or simply make sure this building and burial grounds are on your checklist for historic downtown attractions, and experience Circular Congressional Church - one of many unique aspects and legendary buildings that comprise this equally legendary city.
+The Circular Congregational Church, like many of Charleston's famed Meeting Street landmarks, holds a place in history for a multitude of reasons.Home to one of the South's oldest cemeteries, an architecturally impressive chapel, and one of the most revolutionary congregations in the United States, it's no wonder that this site is a fascination for visitors of all denominations.
+Stop in for a Sunday service, or simply make sure this building and burial grounds are on your checklist for historic downtown attractions, and experience Circular Congregational Church - one of many unique aspects and legendary buildings that comprise this equally legendary city.